How Does Antifreeze Work?

 To maintain the cooling system’s temperature, antifreeze is pumped through the engine and the heater core, where it absorbs excess heat.
 It also runs through the radiator, dissipating heat to the outside air.
 The antifreeze runs through this cycle continuously until it becomes old and contaminated.
 Eventually, of course, it will need to be replaced to ensure that it remains effective.

-If you’re ready to schedule a cooling system flush for your vehicle, contact Seeburg Service Center today.
+Although water is useful in many ways, its properties make it a substandard cooling product.
+Antifreeze was developed to add strength to water, reducing its deficiencies and broadening its capabilities.
+Without it, you could destroy your engine and cause corrosion and sediment build-up.
+Extreme temperatures add to the problem.
+Why take the risk?If you’re ready to schedule a cooling system flush for your vehicle, contact Seeburg Service Center today.
 We have been in the auto repair business since 1972, and although we specialize in mufflers and exhaust systems, our expertise extends to all sorts of car repairs and maintenance, including cooling system flushes.
 Our two auto shops are locally owned and operate in Fayetteville (AR) and Rogers (AR).
 To contact our efficient, knowledgeable mechanics, simply give us a call or schedule an appointment online.
 We look forward to hearing from you!